 I’m going to talk about them as if I was hosting a dinner party where the theme is, “dishes named for famous people.“ This was a fun challenge, though it was distressing to find out that there are only a couple of side dishes named after a famous person, and I found no vegan foods at all.

 Let’s start off with some drinks

 First, let’s enjoy an Arnold Palmer, a mix of three parts unsweetened iced tea to one part lemonade.
 It’s named for professional golfer Arnold Palmer, who may have invented the combination and certainly ordered it a lot.
 The name spread after a woman in Palm Springs heard him ordering one and told the bartender, “I’ll have that Arnold Palmer drink, too.“ The drink became so widespread that when Palmer visited the country club in his hometown of Latrobe, PA the staff would serve him one without prompting, because “Mr. Palmer should never have to order the drink named after him.”

-Or, if you’re in the mood for some booze, you could have a Tim Daly by mixing an Arnold Palmer with vodka and triple sec.
-That’s Tim Daly the professional golfer, by the way, not the actor from Wings.
+Or, if you’re in the mood for some booze, you could have a John Daly by mixing an Arnold Palmer with vodka and triple sec.

 Or how about a David Bowie?
 The singer himself invented this drink, which is made from bourbon and chocolate liqueur, shaken with ice and garnished with an orange slice.